 Theft.
 Shelf Life.
 Damage.
 Excess Supply.
-It all adds up and negatively impacts your businesses bottom line.
+It all adds up, and negatively impacts your business’s bottom line.
 If you carry too little inventory, you lose sales and have to deal with unhappy customers.
-Too much inventory causes stress for storage and increases expenses.
+Too much inventory causes storage issues and increases expenses.
 Effective asset inventory management is crucial for your business no matter what industry you thrive in.

-Asset and inventory management can be easily achieved.
-When it is done properly, it will help you forecast future needs, allow you to control how much of a particular asset is stocked, what is selling well – and what’s not – track how your stock moves in real-time and generate revenue.
+Asset and inventory management can be implemented in your company.
+When done properly, it will help you forecast future needs, allow you to control how much of a particular asset is stocked, what is selling well, what is selling poorly, and track how your stock and inventory moves in real-time while generating revenue.

 What is Asset Inventory Management?

-Asset inventory management is how your business tracks all of its assets, from tangible fixed assets, like property, stock, and equipment, to intangible assets, such as intellectual property, patents and more.
-It allows you to analyze your assets, collecting statistics on where the asset is located, if it has maintenance requirements, if the asset depreciates, how it performs, stock levels, shelf life and disposal.
-It helps you monitor the assets entire life cycle.
+Asset inventory management is how your business tracks all of its assets, from tangible fixed assets, like property, inventory, stock, and equipment.
+Intangibles such as intellectual property, patents, and more are also considered assets.
+Managing control allows you to analyze your assets, collect statistics, and auto-schedule maintenance and repairs.
+It helps you monitor the assets’ entire life cycle.

 What is the Difference between Asset Inventory Management and Asset Tracking?

 While asset inventory management and asset tracking are frequently used interchangeably, there are differences between them.
 Yes, they both focus on improving how your resources and assets are efficiently used.
 Yes, they both serve as a catalyst for reducing cost.
 And yes, they both are involved in tracking assets.

 The difference is how your assets are tracked and why you are tracking them.
 Let’s break it down further: